 Digital security is a well-known priority for companies, and every high-profile breach is more reason for organizations to invest in defenses.
 As threats from outside attackers become even more severe, a strong financial focus is fitting.

 One of the best security investments that companies can make is to ensure that their CISO (Chief Information Security Officer) has the responsibility and oversight to direct a robust response.
-The CISO position has grown in visibility and prominence recently, and it’s incumbent upon today’s leaders to make sure that these officers don’t get buried in organizational charts.
-Information security as a priority affects all levels of businesses operations, and a clear response from the top levels of leadership is essential for long-term operational success.
+The CISO position has grown in visibility and prominence, and it’s incumbent upon today’s leaders to make sure that these officers don’t get buried in organizational charts.
+Information security as a priority affects all levels of business operations, and a clear response from the top levels of leadership is essential for long-term, operational success.
 To invest in future stability – a goal that should be at the top of every business leader’s list – companies need to ensure that their CISO is empowered and prepared going forward.

 The Current State of the CISO Role